 - Alicante Bouschet

-The white wines were not present in the Alentejo for a long time, but now they are also very popular.
+White wines were long absent from the Alentejo, but now they are enjoying great popularity.
 They are soft and easy to drink.
-Among the white, the following main grape varieties have prevailed:
+Among the white wines, the following main grape varieties have established themselves:

 - Roupeiro